ucmo-cs/GitWorkshop/Workshop.md

 You should have Git on your machine installed via the instructions we sent out.
 You also need to have an account on Github.com.

-On Windows, open Git Bash application.
+On Windows, open either the Windows Terminal application (if you specified installing the Git Bash modifications to Terminal when you installed Git) and open a Git Bash tab, or you can open the standalone Git Bash application.

 On Mac, open Terminal application.

+On Linux, open a Terminal window.

 # 1. Help
 Git has a built in help mechanism, as well as guides for specific topics.